Tsutou/ItunesTracker/README.md

 https://play.google.com/store/apps/details?id=jp.co.geisha.itunestracker

+### Since there are only simple functions, we are waiting for PR!
+---

 ```
 Privacy Policy
 Tsutou built the diggin app as an Open Source app.
 This SERVICE is provided by Tsutou at no cost and is intended for use as is.